Election 2020: 'Jacinda Ardern should reveal vote on cannabis referendum if she believes 'yes' would better NZ, says Greens' Marama Davidson

 While Davidson said there was a peaceful resolution which didn't involve a new Treaty negotiation and she was personally proud of the new generation of Māori leaders.

-Davidson and Tamihere were asked later whether having everyone on stage - except Dallow - being Māori or of Māori descent, including Seymour who is a Ngāpuhi descendant.
+It was pointed out that everyone on stage - except Dallow - was Māori or of Māori descent, including Seymour who is a Ngāpuhi descendant.

 Tamihere almost didn't believe Seymour was of Māori descent, saying he wished the Act leader expressed it more often.

-Davidson said while someone can have Māori DNA that didn't mean they came from a Māori background which she said was "transparent" in Seymour's ideology.
+Davidson said while someone can have Māori DNA that didn't mean they came from a Māori background, which she said was "transparent" in Seymour's ideology.

 While the debate didn't touch on the referendums, Davidson asked later about Ardern's refusal to publicly say how she'd vote on the binding cannabis referendum, which was part of the Greens' confidence and supply agreement with Labour.